 How to make them

-Spread the couscous on a plate, pour the hearty soup over it, and enjoy.
-You can also add raisins or nuts as a topping if you like.
+Spoon the couscous onto a plate, ladle the hearty soup over it, and enjoy.
+For added flavor, top with raisins or nuts if desired.

 Summary